 |Spring 2018||Develop survey and review benchmarking|

 |September 5 - 19, 2018||Conduct faculty / staff survey|

 |Spring 2019||Discuss and submit final recommendations|

-If recommendations call for change, the earliest implementation would be plan year 2020.
+The earliest implementation of any new health plan offerings would be plan year 2020.

 * This timeline was updated August 1, 2019.